noriega15/free-pet-poetry-optimized/content/blog/forever-in-our-hearts/index.md

 But in our hearts, their memories remain vivid and strong.

-Their love was pure, a guiding light so bright,
+<br>Their love was pure, a guiding light so bright,

 An unbreakable bond, a source of pure delight.